Gigaspaces/xap-docs/site/content/xap121net/query-linq.markdown

 ## Collection Membership

-The [Enumerable.Contains(T value)](http://msdn.microsoft.com/en-us/library/bb352880) extension method can be used to check if any of the collection match a specific value.
+The {{%exurl "Enumerable.Contains(T value)""http://msdn.microsoft.com/en-us/library/bb352880"%}} extension method can be used to check if any of the collection match a specific value.
 For example, to query for entries whose *Aliases* contains *"Smith"*:

 ```csharp
 var query = from p in spaceProxy.Query<Person>()